Our Curriculum Intent and Implementation

 As a Catholic school our Religious Education scheme is 'Come and See.'

-EYFS and KS1 have daily phonics lessons following the Letters and Sounds programme, supported by Anna Lucas resources to develop early reading skills.
+EYFS and KS1 have daily phonics lessons using Supersonic Phonics Friends to develop early reading skills.

-Early reading is also developed through a range of decodable reading books linked to the phonics level of the child.
-Pupils are also provided with a colour coded 'real' books, we use reading recovery banding and PM Benchmarking to assess the appropriate level.
+Early reading is also developed through a wide range of decodable reading books linked to the phonics level of the child.
+Pupils in KS1 are also provided with colour coded 'real' books, we use reading recovery banding and PM Benchmarking to assess the appropriate level of these books.

 We encourage a love of reading through visits to Stockport Library, lunchtime access to our school library and an inviting reading area in every classroom.
 These reading areas are stocked with a range of age appropriate, mixed genre and challenging texts.